BMW: China

 The first BMW production facility in China was opened in 2004, as a result of a joint venture between BMW and Brilliance Auto.
 The plant was opened in the Shenyang industrial area and produces 3 Series and 5 Series models for the Chinese market.
 In 2012, a second factory was opened in Shenyang.

 Between January and November 2014, BMW sold 415,200 vehicles in China, through a network of over 440 BMW stores and 100 Mini stores.

-On 7 October 2021, BMW announced to be moving the production of the X5 from the United States to China.
+On 7 October 2021, BMW announced it would begin additional production of the X5 in China.

 In February 2022, BMW invested an additional $4.2 billion into the Chinese joint venture, increasing its stake from 50% to 75%, becoming one of the first foreign automakers holding majority stake in China.

 In June 2022, BMW announced a new plant project in Lydia, Shenyang designed for electric vehicles.
 It will become BMW Group's largest single project in China, costing 15 billion yuan (2.13 billion euros).
 The investment amount was raised by a further 10 billion yuan (US$1.4 billion) in November 2022, following German Chancellor Olaf Scholz's visit to China.